Can Correlation Coefficient Be Negative?

 FAQ: Can Correlation Coefficient Be Negative?

-Q1: What is a correlation coefficient?
-A correlation coefficient is a measure that quantifies the relationship’s strength and direction between two variables.
+A correlation coefficient is a statistical measure that quantifies the strength and direction of the relationship between two variables.

-Q2: Can correlation coefficient be negative?
-Yes, a negative correlation coefficient signifies an inverse relationship between two variables.
+Yes, a negative correlation coefficient indicates an inverse relationship between two variables, meaning as one variable increases, the other decreases.

-Q5: Does correlation imply causation?
-No, correlation does not establish a cause-and-effect relationship between variables.
+No, correlation alone does not imply a cause-and-effect relationship between variables.